jiajoo-alt/Hackathon_2/README.md

    selecting the appropriate combination of dishes.

 2. **Recipe Management**<br>
    Manage recipes for each dish, including ingredients and preparation steps.
 This is really crucial as it can adds depth to the gameplay as players need to
    consider the correct sequence of steps to successfully prepare and serve the dish to the customer.

 3. **Financial Management**<br>
    The player able to earn money based on the food they choose to prepared.The game can track the player's earnings.

 4. **Level Progression**<br>
    The game can feature multiple levels, each with increasing difficulty and quantity requirements.
 As players progress, they can unlock new level to enhance their culinary abilities.

 5. **Interactive descriptive text**<br>
    This text-based interaction creates a sense of immersion and allows the player to feel involved in the game's world.

 6. **Save and Load Functionality**<br>
-   Save progress to continue from where you left off, replay previous levels.
+   Thios feartallows players to save their progress and resume their game at a later time.
+When players choose to save their status, the game stores relevant information such as completed levels, earned rewards, unlocked features, and any other relevant player data.

+By utilizing the "Load" option, players can retrieve their saved progress and seamlessly continue playing from where they left off.
+This feature is particularly useful when players need to take a break, switch devices, or simply want to return to the game at a later time without losing their achievements.

+The "Save and Load" functionality enhances the player experience by providing flexibility and convenience, ensuring that players can enjoy the game on their own schedule while maintaining their hard-earned progress.
       - **New Game**<br>
         Start a new game.
       - **Continue**<br>